Celebrity Just Dance Helps MK College Students Take Steps Towards Their Future Careers

 Dr Julie Mills, MK College’s Principal and Chief Executive saw her students from the other side of the camera lens as a Celebrity Just Dance contestant.
 She said: “It was great fun to see our students in action, working on a real life project alongside professionals in a commercial environment.
 Transforming lives through learning is what we are about and our partnership with Movey through the Movey Academy helps to do just that.”

-“Our students ‘get it’, they really do, and the Movey Academy experience will help them gain rewarding and fulfilling careers in the industry they love.”
+“Our students ‘get it’, they really do, and Movey Ltd experience will help them gain rewarding and fulfilling careers in the industry they love.”

 Former MK College teacher, Darren Thomson, the Director of Creative Operations and Co-owner at Milton Keynes-based Movey, said: “As a growing national video media agency, Movey needs to ensure that we have people with the skills we need.

 “At the moment, young people looking for careers in video invariably have to head off to London.
-The Movey Academy partnership with Milton Keynes College is helping us create a centre of excellence here in Milton Keynes, so our young people don’t have to migrate out for work.
+The Movey Ltdpartnership with Milton Keynes College is helping us create a centre of excellence here in Milton Keynes, so our young people don’t have to migrate out for work.

-“We already have our hopes high that some of the Movey Academy stars will want to work for us.
+“We already have our hopes high that some of the Movey Ltd stars will want to work for us.

 “If Celebrity Just Dance helps persuade some of these talented and driven young people to step in our direction, we will be all the better for it.”